otto-de/api-guidelines/decisions/0003-should-avoid-digits-in-camel-case.md

 ### Option 2

-Do not allow digits in camel case names, e.g. `itemOne`, `topOneHundredLoveSongs`, as the linter rule is already in place.
+Do not allow digits in camel case names.

 Example: